19 Best Things to Do in Yogyakarta Besides the Temples (2023)

 I am fully in love with Yogyakarta.
-So much so, that I stopped traveling for a few months in 2023 to stay in this beautiful city.
 Jogja, as it’s also called, has it all: culture, cuisine, religion, art, you name it.

-Yogyakarta is the city travelers stay at to visit Borobudur and Prambanan, the two most famous ancient and awe-inducing temples in Java.
+Yogyakarta is close to Borobudur and Prambanan, the two most famous, ancient, and awe-inducing temples in Java.
 Mind you, there are over 20 temples in Yogyakarta you can easily visit.
+This guide, however, is focused on the interesting places and activities inside Yogyakarta.

 Yogyakarta is part of my complete 14-day Java Backpacking Itinerary.